IPCC Report April 2022: “now or never”

 Posted on 05.04.22

 On Monday 4th April, the latest IPCC report Mitigation was released.
-It says action is needed “now or never” if the world is to stave off climate disaster.
+It says we it is “now or never” if the world is to stave off climate disaster.

 The Guardian carries an explanatory article, an extract of which is below.